-My sister and I went on a small-group walking tour with French Quarter Phantoms and LOVED our experience with them.
+My sister and I went on a haunted cemetery and city tour and LOVED our experience.
 We found it was a great way to learn about the history of New Orleans and the cemetery.

-Here are a few interesting facts about St. Louis Cemetery No. 1:
+Interesting facts about St. Louis Cemetery No. 1:

-- Opened in 1789 and it’s the oldest and most visited cemetery in New Orleans
+Opened in 1789 and it’s the oldest and most visited cemetery in New Orleans

-- The dead are buried above ground to protect coffins from getting flooded and this allowed vaults to be reused
+The dead are buried above ground to protect coffins from getting flooded and this allowed vaults to be reused

-- Voodoo queen Marie Laveau is buried in St. Louis Cemetery No. 1.
+Voodoo queen Marie Laveau is buried in St. Louis Cemetery No. 1.
 Her grave was once the second-most-visited in the USA (Elvis’s was number one).

-- You can visit Nicolas Cage’s pyramid tomb.
+You can visit Nicolas Cage’s pyramid tomb.
 While he is alive and healthy today, he commissioned a tomb to be constructed in St. Louis Cemetery No. 1.

-Don’t feel bad for having fun in the French Quarter.
-But do know that there is SO much more to New Orleans that it would be shame if you spent the whole trip in the French Quarter.
+But there’s SO much more to New Orleans that it would be shame if you spent the whole trip in the French Quarter.

 7. Avoid eating at tourist trap restaurants…except for this one

 To avoid wasting your time and money at a tourist-trap restaurant, I recommend avoiding Bourbon Street or any place that says “The best in New Orleans”.

 PRO TIP: If you’re looking for a fun way to enjoy authentic New Orleans cuisine, consider a food tour.
-This half-day walking food tour of the French Quarter gets top reviews.
+This food tour of the French Quarter gets top reviews.
 You’ll get to visit world-renowned restaurants in New Orleans and indulge in classic Louisiana food tastings from some of its famous eateries.
 Learn more here.

-After trying several different spots for beignets in the city, Café Du Monde was the absolute best!
+After trying several different spots for beignets in the city, Cafe Du Monde was the absolute best!
 Don’t forget to try their hot chocolate too – it pairs well with their famous beignets.